Kisky3/TOEIC/README.md

 9.`patron`: a regular customer; one who sponsors and supports some organization, activity, etc.

 10.`refund`: a sum of money refunded. to give back money in return for loss or damage.

+11.`retailer`: one who sells goods in a store to consumers.

+12.`thrift`: wise and careful use of money and goods; avoidance of waste.